Yu-Kh/Install-Guide/Debian 9 Install Guide.rst

    $ mkdir go-genesis && cd go-genesis && mkdir node1

-Download and buid latest release of Go-Genesis from `Go-Genesis GitHub <https://github.com/GenesisKernel/go-genesis/releases/>`_ and copy it into go-genesis directory:
+Download and buid latest release of Go-Genesis from `GitHub <https://github.com/GenesisKernel/go-genesis/releases/>`_ and copy it into go-genesis directory:

 ::